A proposal is a written offer to solve a technical problem

 and Organization Charts

-A flowsheet is a chart, which makes use of symbolic
+A flowsheet is a chart, which makes use of symbolic or

-chart is like a flowsheet except that instead of representing
+is like a flowsheet except that instead of representing

 a physical process, it represents administrative relationship